8.1 General context

 Infrastructural background

 The pre-Covid increase in the number of institutions was partly due to the extension of a previously existing network of local community cultural institutions.
-The Integrated Community Service Spaces [Integrált Közösségi Szolgáltató Tér (IKSZT), hereinafter referred to as ICSS] had been created to serve the needs of the population of settlements with less than 5 000 inhabitants.
+The Integrated Community Service Spaces (Integrált Közösségi Szolgáltató Tér, ICSS) had been created to serve the needs of the population of settlements with less than 5 000 inhabitants.
 As of 2016, 465 ICSS-s existed.
-The decree that created ICSSs (112/2009 Decree of the Ministry of Agriculture and Rural Development) has become ineffective in 2018, but many of such institutions are still operating.
+The decree that created ICSSs became ineffective in 2018, but many of such institutions are still operating.

 Another important reason behind the increase was the role of the EU structural funds available for socio-cultural activities.
-These objectives 'found their way both into the 2007-2013 and 2014-2020 National Strategic Reference Frameworks for the EU Structural Funds'.
+These financed 'a considerable number of cultural heritage

 Participation of young people in creative and cultural experiences

 The most important data sources for understanding the cultural activities of young people are the consecutive waves of large sample youth surveys.
 From 2008 on, there has been a steady decline in participation in every 'traditional' cultural activity listed in the questionnaire.
-According to the results of the 2020 survey [Hungarian Youth 2020 (Magyar Fiatalok 2020)], more than 80% of young people never visit spaces of 'elite' culture (opera, classical concerts), 76% of them never visit art movies and around 40% of them never visited multiplex cinemas either.
+According to the results of the 2020 survey, more than 80% of young people never visit spaces of 'elite' culture (opera, classical concerts), 76% of them never visit art movies and around 40% of them never visit multiplex cinemas either.
 The data for 2020 also reflects the pandemic situation.
-For instance, only 13% of 15-29 year olds attended popular music concerts at least every 2-3 months, while 9% of them regularly attended theatres.
+For instance, only 13% of 15-29-year- olds attended popular music concerts at least every 2-3 months, while 9% of them regularly attended theatres.

 Data on participation in creative cultural communities and art groups is also available in the same source.
-According to this, in 2021, 24 528 15-29 year-olds participated in these type of groups (this number is almost the half of the 2018 numbers).
+According to this, in 2023, 22 758 15-29-year-olds participated in these types of groups (this number is around half of the 2018 numbers and is slightly higher than the 2022 data, which was 22 651).

 Differences based on location

-A major difference emerges in terms of place of residence: young people living in Budapest are generally highly overrepresented in 'elite' cultural activities and consumption, while youth in the villages are tend to attend community centres and discos.
+A major difference emerges in terms of place of residence: young people living in Budapest are generally highly overrepresented in 'elite' cultural activities and consumption, while youth in the villages tend to attend community centres and discos.
 The pandemic has meant that the gap has narrowed with the decline in cultural consumption in the capital.
+Youth researchers plan to include detailed data on post-Covid cultural consumption of youth in the 2024 large sample youth survey.

 Leisure time activities

-Young people's offline leisure activities are much more dominated by café and pub visits (in 2020, around a quarter of 15-29 year olds visited a café or pub at least once a month), but it is important to note that festivals are key events for popular cultural activities for a large proportion of young people: before the pandemic, in 2016, 25% of 15-29 year olds attended festivals – most of them (13% of the total population) local ones, but major music festivals also attracted a wide audience (Ifjúságkutatás 2016).
+Young people's offline leisure activities are much more dominated by visits to cafés and pubs (in 2020, around a quarter of 15-29-year-olds visited a café or pub at least once a month), but it is important to note that festivals are key events for popular cultural activities for a large proportion of young people.

-Regarding leisure time activities, the results of the 2020 youth research [Hungarian Youth 2020 (Magyar Fiatalok 2020)] show that cultural activities are part of the everyday life of young people.
-Around 30% of them indicated the consumption of audio-visual content (including watching TV and listening to music) as one of their most common leisure activities, while 16% (weekends) and 12% (weekdays) of them mentioned reading (the data shows a huge decline compared to 2016 but it's mainly due to the methodological change of formulating question).
-Creative activities were not common: 1% answered creating decorative and everyday objects, and around 5% answered online/digital content creation as a common leisure activity.
+Regarding leisure time activities, the results of the 2020 youth research show that cultural activities are part of the everyday life of young people.
+Around 30% of respondents cited consuming audiovisual content (including watching TV and listening to music) as one of their most common leisure activities.
+In comparison, 16% (on weekends) and 12% (on weekdays) cited reading.
+Creative activities were not common: 1% responded that they make decorative and everyday items, and around 5% mentioned online/digital content creation as a common leisure activity.

 Separation of cultural and social spaces

-The data also show how social and cultural spaces are increasingly separated, meaning that the social character of cultural activities is decreasing, while – as a general trend – social activities are more and more shifted to online spaces.
-In 2016, 88% of young people had daily access to internet, and 85% of them owned a smartphone.
-By 2020, Hungarian young people aged 15-29 can be considered daily internet users, with four tenths of them virtually online all the time [Hungarian Youth 2020 (Magyar Fiatalok 2020)].
+The data also shows how social and cultural spaces are becoming increasingly separated, meaning that the social nature of cultural activities is decreasing, while – as a general trend – social activities are increasingly moving to online spaces.
+By 2020, Hungarian young people aged 15-29 can be considered daily internet users, with four-tenths of them being online virtually all the time.

 Main concepts